klauern/blog/content/2015/leadership_testing_and_training.md

 demands of a military officer, be it an Airman, Sailor, Marine, or Soldier are all based on the understanding that by NOT being able to lead, you can cause incomparable loss.
 Making a poor choice as a Soldier in the field has life or death consequences.
-I can't say that I have ever seen any corporate setting have nearly that kind of consequence.
+It's probably safe to say that most corporate jobs don't have this concern.
+There just aren't a lot of positions in Corporate America where a bad decision is so directly responsible for death.
+It's out there, but it's been subverted and avoided like

 All that said, the military officer programs in most branches are designed to test your decision making skills, push your mind and body to their physical